artur-gajewski/ContentEditable/README.md

 You can go ahead and try the live demo of ContentEditable module at [http://arturgajewski.com/cedemo](http://arturgajewski.com/cedemo)

 Click on any of the three columns on the front page to edit their content.
 Once done, click outside the div to get confirmation to save modifications.
+Third column will give an error status since it has a data-url that is not available.

 Please note: This is a demo, no data is actually saved and will revert to original content on page reload.